richard-paredes/mini-zelda-game-win64/README.md

  Mini game made using Processing, inspired by the LoZ-NES

 # How to view demo-app:
-// `NOTE: Only runs on windows 64-bit systems `
+// `NOTE: Intended for 64-bit Windows systems`
 * Clone/Download the repository
 * Unzip the mini-zelda-game-win64 folder
 * Navigate into the unzipped folder, and open miniZeldaGame.exe